tanoManzo/notes/ALS.md

 | **Prognosis**    | The prognosis varies; however, the average life expectancy after diagnosis is 2-5 years, though some people live much longer.                                                                |
 | **Famous Cases** | Lou Gehrig, the famous baseball player, and Stephen Hawking, the renowned physicist, are among the most well-known individuals diagnosed with ALS.                                           |

 ### What is the % of population suffering ALS?

-The prevalence of ALS (Amyotrophic Lateral Sclerosis) is estimated to be about 2 to 4 cases per 100,000 people​ ([The ALS Association](https://www.als.org/navigating-als/resources/fyi-epidemiology-als-and-suspected-clusters))​​ ([MA Tracking](https://matracking.ehs.state.ma.us/Health-Data/ALS.html))​​ ([Mass.gov](https://www.mass.gov/info-details/als-lou-gehrigs-disease))​.
+An estimated 29,824 cases were identified, for an adjusted prevalence of 9.1 per 100,000 U.S. population.
+The demographics of cases of ALS did not change from previous year’s reports.
+ALS continues to impact Whites, males, and persons over 50 years of age more so than other comparison groups.
+[PMID: **37602649**]

+### What is the total number of GWAS studies targeting ALS?